dano8957/Beat-of-Lights/README.md

 Time constraints did not give us enough time to finish this.
 An initial test was done and recorded in a video within our PowerPoint presentation.
 We also did not purchase the correct microphone because the microphone had difficulty reading the data and parsing it into the LED Matrix.

-##Doxygen:
-We used Doxygen to autodocument our project (This is for prototype 1).
-The Doxygen output is contained in the HTML folder.
-The HTML folder in contained in BeatWrite.
-There one opens the index.html file.
-The entire Doxygen output is then rendered in the chosen web browser.